 - The right to make decisions concerning the child’s education;

-*Of the nine rights listed above, the most important primary are 1, 2, 3 and 7.
+*Of the ten rights listed above, the most important are 1, 2, 3 and 7.

 Allocating The Rights Between Parents